 Three or four bruise lines, 2 mm wide and 150 mm-200 mm long, were noted on the ventral surface of the neck.
 Deep bruising was observed around the base of the pectoral fins, especially on their ventral surface.
-Early lifting of the skin over the bruise lines on the neck was occurring.
-Mild emphysema (gas development) with bruised deep tissues of pectorals was noted.
+Early lifting of the skin over the bruise lines on the neck had occurred.

-Mild deep bruises of the musculature at the base of the pectoral fins were noted.
+Subcutaneous emphysema with mild deep bruising of the musculature at the base of the pectoral fins were noted.
 Possible bruising of the tail - patches of blood stained/bruised tissue near the centre of tail were collected for histology.